mperham/blog/_posts/2016-05-25-sidekiq-for-crystal.md

 adds a huge leap in performance.
 In summary:

 * very similiar syntax to Ruby
-* 3-5x faster than Ruby 2.3 on most code
+* at least 3-5x faster than Ruby 2.3 on most code
-* 3x smaller in memory footprint
+* at least 3x smaller in memory footprint
 * statically typed
 * compiles to a single, 1MB binary!
 Deployment is easy.
 * comes with a large, useful standard library